ATechAdventurer/Building-Discord-Bots/docs/using-the-boilerplate.md

 3. Once inside run `npm install` in the new folder, this will install all the dependencies like Discord.js
 4. Paste your Discord **Token** into the file named **.env** after the **=** sign
 5. If you have nodemon installed you can run `npm run dev` or if not `npm start`

+## Configuring the Code

+Inside the folder there is a file called `config.json`